-The Chase Sapphire Reserve has been an extraordinarily popular credit card since it was first introduced in 2016.
-With the ability to earn 3 points for every dollar you spend on both travel and dining purchases, along with extra travel perks like airport lounge access, it’s become a popular go-to credit card.
+The Chase Sapphire Reserve® has been an extraordinarily popular credit card since it was first introduced in 2016.
+With the ability to earn at least 3 points for every dollar you spend on both travel and dining purchases, along with extra travel perks like airport lounge access, it’s become a popular go-to credit card.

 However, the card isn’t cheap.
 At the start of 2020, Chase raised the annual fee from $450 to $550 a year, a 22% increase.
 While the issuer has been offering a $100 credit to existing Sapphire Reserve card holders during the pandemic, new card holders still get charged the full freight.